 The Dance program at Paradise Valley Community College is committed to providing professional dance training to students of all levels who wish to pursue a career in dance by completing the Associates in Fine Arts Dance.
 The program also focuses in preparing those students who will continue to pursue a dance major at a four- year institution and provides opportunities for those students whose only wish is to acquire a specific skill in their dance training.
 In addition, the dance program enhances the cultural opportunities for the community at large by presenting dance concerts and dance workshops that feature the diversity of our dance community.
 Whether you want to learn a social dance or a specific concert dance like Jazz, Ballet or Modern or become a dance instructor or studio owner, the dance department at PVCC offers an affordable and enriching approach to achieve your artistic goals.
 Dance program talent waivers are awarded to outstanding students who through their own efforts have contributed and enriched the dance program.
 Talent waivers also serve as a recruitment tool for serious and dedicated students who are interested in the fine and performing arts.
 The talent waivers are awarded through a nomination process.
 Dance instructors nominate their best students each semester and recipients names are announced in our bi-annual dance collection.

 The PVCC Occupational Journalism Certificate offers students the opportunity to acquire a journalism credential while earning a college degree.
-Designed by the MCCCD Telecommunications and Journalism Instructional Council and area publishers, the certificate prepares students to begin working in the publishing industry at entry level while still in college.
+Designed by the MCCCD Journalism and New Media Studies Instructional Council and area publishers, the certificate prepares students to begin working in the publishing industry at entry level while still in college.
 It also provides an avenue for college graduates who didn’t major in journalism to earn a recognized credential in the field.
 The certificate program can be completed in only 18 credit hours.
-The awarding of the Journalism Talent Waiver encourages students to participate in PVCC’s Occupational Journalism Program and to publish through the school’s student newspapers, “The Puma Press” and “Lynx.”
+The awarding of the Journalism Talent Waiver encourages students to participate in PVCC’s Occupational Journalism Program and to publish through the school’s student newspapers, “The Puma Press” and “NEVN.”
 A student who receives the talent waiver will be enrolled in a journalism class and will be actively publishing in the newspaper.
-Students may apply for the talent waiver by contacting the faculty adviser to the Puma Press, Judy Galbraith, at 602-787-6772.
-Galbraith awards the talent waivers after the publication of the second issue of the student newspaper each semester.
-JRN Certificate Requirements: JRN 201 News Writing; ENG 235 Magazine Article Writing or JRN 234 Feature Writing; MCO 120 Media and Society; ENG101 Freshman Composition; JRN 298 Special Projects in the process of being changed to JRN299 Publications Portfolio; JRN 240 Internship.
-Electives: JRN 215 News Production; Broadcast Writing; Photo-journalism; JRN203 Writing for Online Media.
+Students may apply for the talent waiver by contacting the faculty adviser to the Puma Press, Denise Estfan, at 602-787-6961.
+Estfan awards the talent waivers after the publication of the first issue of the student newspaper each semester.
+JRN Certificate Requirements: JRN 201 News Writing; ENG 235 Magazine Article Writing or JRN 234 Feature Writing; JRN 215 News Production; JRN 203 Writing for Online Media; MCO 120 Media and Society; ENG101 Freshman Composition; JRN 290 Publications Portfolio; JRN 240 Internship.
+Electives: JRN 298 Special Projects; JRN 212 Broadcast Writing; JRN 225 Photo-journalism; TCM 100 Digital Media.
 Journalism Certificate candidates will not receive their certificates unless their e-Portfolio of four published articles passes a jury of the advisory council of the Occupational Journalism Program by two thirds of the votes of its members.

 The Music Department at Paradise Valley Community College is committed to providing practical training in a wide variety of musical fields that is accessible for students of all levels.
 The department's year-round course offerings support those students who wish to continue their musical studies as a music major at a four-year institution or support students who wish to obtain a specific skill in a musical field.
 Further, course offerings also provide students with an opportunity to study music for pure enjoyment.
 In addition to regular courses, the music department enhances the cultural opportunities for the community at large by presenting a series of recitals, lectures, and workshops that feature local and nationally recognized artists.
 Whether a student aspires to become a concert pianist, a college music professor, a studio recording engineer, or a member of a community music group, the music department at PVCC offers the courses to help musicians achieve their artistic goals.
 Music Deparment Talent Waivers are intended to serve as a recruitment tool to encourage students interested in the fine and performing arts to attend Paradise Valley Community College.
 In addition, these waivers can also foster student retention and persistence.
 These scholarships serve as a means of acknowledging students out-of-class times for performances and rehearsals, and as a way to recognize student talent.
 Music Department Talent Waivers are awarded upon the completion of a performance audition with full-time PVCC music faculty, or upon the completion of a minimum of 12 hours in the commercial music program at an extremely high academic level and the recommendation of full-time PVCC music faculty, or based on the student's performance ability in a college music performance ensemble (which is by recommendation of the ensemble instructor/coach and consultation with PVCC full-time music faculty).